-A sweet and tangy lemon butter made with just 4 simple ingredients.
+A sweet and tangy dairy free lemon butter made with just 4 simple ingredients.
 Perfect enjoyed as a spread on toast for breakfast, added to a range of different desserts, or simply eaten with a spoon.
 This version uses coconut oil instead of butter making it dairy-free!

-Lemon butter or lemon curd depending on where you live and what you choose to call it, is such a simple but delicious spread.
+Lemon butter or lemon curd, depending on where you live and what you choose to call it, is such a simple but delicious spread.

 - Coconut oil – used as a replacement for butter, coconut oil is the perfect fat to use in this recipe plus the slight coconut flavour gives the end result a tropical feel.